Teen Titans: New Titans: Games

 In 1989, Marv Wolfman and George Pérez began planning a prestige format special, their first work together on the franchise since Pérez left after The New Teen Titans (vol. 2) #5.
 The project was put on hold when it was decided instead to have Pérez return to the main book as artist and for their first project back together to be "Who Is Wonder Girl?" instead.

 Over the course of 1989 and 1990, Wolfman and Pérez continued to work on Games, with over half the project being completed.
 But the ascension of Jonathan Peterson as editor of the series, and Pérez moving off of New Titans to work on The Infinity Gauntlet for Marvel led to the book being shelved.

 In the early 2000s, Wolfman and Pérez approached DC about completing the book as a stand-alone graphic novel.
 The book was completed in 2010 and published in 2011.

 The plot had the New Titans be forced by King Faraday to go after a mysterious mastermind who forces his victims to play deadly "games" for his amusement.
-In the interim, Wolfman had rewritten the plot (most notably, changing the original ending where Nightwing personally executes the main villain of the series after his "games" result in the death of longtime Titan ally Sarah Simms and the maiming of Danny Chase) though retained several key details (the death of Simms and Chase losing his hands) and several additional twists (the introduction of a previously unknown sibling of Raven, the revelation that the main villain was a schizophrenic Faraday, and the destruction of Titans Tower) that make it impossible to fit into canon, resulting in the story being retconned to take place in an alternate universe.
+In the interim, Wolfman had rewritten the plot (most notably, changing the original ending where Nightwing personally executes the main villain of the series after his "games" result in the death of longtime Titan ally Sarah Simms and the maiming of Danny Chase) though retained several key details (the death of Simms and Chase losing his hands) and several additional twists (the introduction of a previously unknown sibling of Raven, the revelation that the main villain was a schizophrenic Faraday, and the destruction of Titans Tower) that make it impossible to fit into canon.
+As a result, the story was established to take place in an alternate universe.